Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] This rule provides guidance on concurrent representation, which is permitted in limited circumstances.
-Concurrent representation is not contrary to the rule prohibiting representation where there is a conflict of interest provided that the clients are fully informed of the risks and understand that if a dispute arises among the clients that cannot be resolved the lawyers may have to withdraw, resulting in potential additional costs.
+[1] This Code rule provides guidance on concurrent representation, which is permitted in limited circumstances.
+Concurrent representation is not contrary to the Code rule prohibiting representation where there is a conflict of interest provided that the clients are fully informed of the risks and understand that if a dispute arises among the clients that cannot be resolved the lawyers may have to withdraw, resulting in potential additional costs.

 [2] An example is a law firm acting for a number of sophisticated clients in a matter such as competing bids in a corporate acquisition in which, although the clients’ interests are divergent and may conflict, the clients are not in a dispute.
-Provided that each client is represented by a different lawyer in the firm and there is no real risk that the firm will not be able to properly represent the legal interests of each client, the firm may represent both even though the subject matter of the retainers is the same.
+Provided that each client is represented by a different lawyer in the law firm and there is no real risk that the law firm will not be able to properly represent the legal interests of each client, the law firm may represent both even though the subject matter of the retainers is the same.
 Whether or not a risk of impairment of representation exists is a question of fact.

 Joint retainers